STFUjs/STFU/README.md

 Like the pair of @(@)(🤗) associations, any point in any context can have inter-related associations with any other, anywhere.

-In !()() this is called "Cube" and "Ball" held left-hand and right-hand.
+In !()() this is called "Cube" and "Ball" held leading-hand and other-hand.

 The "cube" has a box that holds stuff.